borgbase/vorta/README.md

 ## Privacy Policy
 - No personal data is ever stored or transmitted by this application.
 - During beta, crash reports are sent to [Sentry](https://sentry.io) to quickly find bugs.
 You can disable this by setting the env variable `NO_SENTRY=1`.
+Your repo password will be scrubbed before the test report is transmitted, as detailed [here](https://docs.sentry.io/data-management/sensitive-data/#server-side-scrubbing)

 ## Author
 (C) 2018 Manuel Riel for [BorgBase.com](https://www.borgbase.com)